t3knoid/homelab/update_pi-hole_dns_servers_runbook.md

 # 🏃 Update Pi-hole DNS Servers Runbook

-This runbook provides **step-by-step instructions to update Pi-hole DNS Servers** in your Home Lab.
+This runbook provides **step-by-step instructions to update Pi-hole DNS Servers** in the Home Lab.
 It uses the `update_pihole_dns.yml` Ansible playbook.
 Follow the steps carefully to ensure the update is applied safely and successfully.

 ---